brixcyver/konpairu/README.md

   </a>
 </p>

-Konpairu is a graphical user interface (GUI) application designed as a .NET MAUI (Multi-platform App UI) solution.
+Konpairu is a graphical user interface (GUI) application created using .NET MAUI (Multi-platform App UI).
 This application incorporates lexical, syntactical, and semantic analysis features.

 ## Screenshots
 <p align="center">